 The administration may conduct the training on an annual basis.
 If no formal training has previously occurred, the length of the training may be eight hours.
 The length of annual continuing training may be four hours.

 SECTION 2.
-Simulated Active Shooter and Intruder Response REQUIRED
+Simulated Active Shooter and Intruder Response

 All school personnel shall participate in a simulated active shooter and intruder response drill conducted and led by law enforcement professionals.
 Each drill may include an explanation of its purpose and a safety briefing.
 The training shall require each participant to know and understand how to respond in the event of an actual emergency on school property or at a school event.
 The drill may include: